 Chase Ultimate Rewards points are some of the most valuable when it comes to booking travel via the Chase Ultimate Rewards travel booking portal.
 There are a number of travel providers to choose from, including just about all of the well-known travel brands, both airlines and hotel chains alike.

 If you book travel through the Chase Ultimate Rewards portal, each point is worth $0.0125.
 So, in other words, those 60,000 points are worth $750.
-That’s a good $750 you get to spend on award travel, just for putting $4,000 of your normal expenses on the Chase Sapphire Preferred card.
+That’s a good amount to spend on award travel, just for putting $4,000 (in the first 3 months) of your normal expenses on the Chase Sapphire Preferred card.
 If you don’t want to redeem the 60,000 points for award travel, they correlate to $600 cash back, if that’s an option you choose.

 Many cardholders additionally choose to transfer their Chase Ultimate Rewards points to their favorite airline or hotel loyalty program, for even more ways to spend their hard-earned points.
 Earning the Chase Sapphire Preferred 60k offer provides plenty of point-transferring opportunities.